Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 All these Cadillac insurance plans, we want them now.

-We don't want to wait till 2018 for the tax to kick in on the Cadillac insurance plans.
+We don't want to wait till 2018 for the tax to kick in on Cadillac insurance plans.

-How are we gonna reduce the deficit?
+How are we going to reduce the deficit?

 Why wait till 2018?